Harriot Curtis: Golf

-History of charity and philanthropy and other activities
+Philanthropy

 Harriot and Margaret Curtis were heavily involved in charity and philanthropy throughout the entirety of their lives.
 They did a lot of work to improve people's lives in the areas of health and medicine.
 In the early 20th century, the pair founded a health clinic called Maverick Dispensary that gradually grew in patients each year.
 The sisters paid for the expenses for the clinic out of pocket.
 Their work was extremely important considering that many people were impoverished, especially the Italian American population they served, and lacked access to healthcare.
 The sisters have also been associated with other organizations in the Boston area.

 In addition to golf and providing medical access, Harriot was also interested in education.
-She served as the dean of women in Hampton Institute in Virginia from 1927-1931.
+She served as the dean of women in Hampton Institute in Virginia from 1927 to 1931.

+Personal life

+In 1974, Curtis died in Manchester, Massachusetts at the age of 93.